SFStefenon/OEDL-WBF/README.md

 # Optimized ensemble of deep learning models based on weighted boxes fusion (OEDL-WBF)

-The proposed OEDL-WBF presented in this repository employs the Optuna framework based on a tree-structured Parzen estimator for hyperparameter optimization, to find the best setup for the object detection model.
+The proposed OEDL-WBF presented in this repository employs the Optuna framework based on a tree-structured Parzen estimator for hyperparameter optimization to find the best setup for the object detection model.
 Subsequently, the hypertuned model is trained using the optimal hyperparameters and applying WBF for more accurate bounding box predictions.
 In the outcome, the insulators are identified with an optimized prediction.
-Interpretative results are presented, and calculated as a function of how the network learned the pattern that results in the prediction.
+Interpretative results are presented and calculated as a function of how the network learned the pattern that results in the prediction.

 ---

 ## To perform multi-criteria optimization the **Optuna framework** is considered

-There are two ways to compute the Optuna, the first is locally on your machine (cluster or PC) and the second is using Google Colab.
+There are two ways to compute the Optuna, the first is locally on your machine (cluster or PC), and the second is using Google Colab.

 > If you want to use a local machine, you can follow this Python-based [algorithm](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Cluster_Computing/yolov8_insulator_exp1.py).
-Using a Cluster the study is gonna be saved and you can evaluate latter using [Colab](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Cluster_Computing/Experiment_Results/Optuna_Results.ipynb).
+Using a Cluster, the study is gonna be saved, and you can evaluate later using [Colab](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Cluster_Computing/Experiment_Results/Optuna_Results.ipynb).

 > If you decide to use Colab, please go ahead and try it on using this [notebook](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Google_Colab_Computing/YOLOv8_Optuna.ipynb)!
-You will be asked to confirm your access to the drive where the data are saved.
+You will be asked to confirm your access to the drive where the data is saved.

 OBS: Since the analysis is using a deep learning-based model, depending on your dataset, a high processing time will be required for the model to be trained (considering the defined number of epochs).
-The file that calls the dataset must be in the same main folder of the model.
+The file that calls the dataset must be in the same main folder as the model.

 ---

 ## For architecture optimization the **weighted box fusion** is used

 To apply the WBF you will need to train the model several times and save the weights.
-After that the WFB ensemble the YOLO's outputs to have a better prediction.
+After that, the WFB ensemble uses the YOLO's outputs to have a better prediction.
 You can find the algorithm [here](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Weighted_Box_Fusion/WBF_yolo.ipynb).

 ---